fidelity/kconnect/docs/book/src/commands/ls.md

 ## kconnect ls

-Query the connection history
+Query the user's connection history

 ### Synopsis

-Displays the user's connection history entries along with their entry IDs and aliases.
+Query and display the user's connection history entries, including entry IDs and aliases.

-Use the `kconnect to` command and an alias or connection history entry ID to reconnect to one of the listed clusters.
+Each time kconnect creates a new kubectl context to connect to a Kubernetes cluster, it saves the settings for the new connection as an entry in the user's connection history.
+The user can then reconnect using those same settings later via the connection history entry's ID or alias.

 ```
 kconnect ls [flags]